burakayy7/blog--old/_posts/2024-02-16-Gradient-Descent.md

 ## Where is Linear Regression Useful

 Well, Linear Regression is actually the simpliest Machine Learning model.
-We actuall created an algorithm that _learns_ a set of variables.
+We created an algorithm that _learns_ a set of variables.
 This fundamental idea is used in Neural Networks.
 In fact, each neuron in the network behaves similar to a Linear Regression.
-Each neuron learns a set of weights and biases, similar to how we leanred a set of m and b.
+Each neuron learns a set of weights and biases, similar to how we learned a set of m and b.

+I hope you learned something, and don't be afraid to reach out with suggestions and questions!!

+See you next time!